-Insider Secrets on What to Look for in a Well Built Shed
+Insider Tips on What to Look for in a Well-Built Shed

 Do staples show on the shingles?
 If exposed, staples will eventually rust and shingles will leak over time.